seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 70: -- -- -- -- -- -- -- --
 $
 ```
 You should see the indication that the driver is loaded (`UU`), and locked on to channel `44` at `i2c0`.
 This indicates your wiring is correct, and you are "ready to go".
-If you don't see this, check your wiring, use `sudo raspi-config` to verify the I2C interface is enabled, and `reboot` (again) - and try again.
+If you don't see this, check your wiring, use `sudo raspi-config` to verify the I2C interface is enabled, and `reboot` (again) - and re-try.
+You should also be aware of the possibility that the `i2c0` interface is in use (e.g. for cameras & displays in particular)!
+I have used `i2c0` in this example because `i2c1` was not available.
+However this is not likely to be the case with your setup. ***Also recall :*** each `i2c` channel is a **"bus"** in and of itself!
+That means you may connect multiple devices to the same `i2c` channel as long as the `I2C Addresses` are all unique. `i2c-tools` can help you sort this out.

 ### 4. Consult the documentation for details: